 Mumbai is one of the most famous city in the world, which was earlier called Bombay.
 It was renamed to Mumbai on March 1996.
 On 24th June 1661, the Charles II of england married Catherine of Braganza, the Princess of Portugal and got the 7 island of ‘Mombaym’ as dowry.
 This was then leased to East India Company for annual rent of 10 pounds.

-Name of First Seven Island
+Name of First Seven Islands of Mumbai

 - Little Colaba

 Originally Mumbai (Bombay) was only 24Km long and 4 km wide from Dongri to Malabar Hill.
 It took 150 years to join these seven initial island.

 First Major reclamation took place in 1708, to construct an elevated road or a railroad between Mahim and Sion.
 Second major reclamation took place in 1772, to stop ingress of water and the consequent flooding of central Mumbai and connect Mahalaxmi and Worli.

 This was the oldest unauthorized construction that took place in Mumbai and it was built by William Hornbay at a total expenditure of Rs 1,00,000.

 An objection was raised by former Governor of Mumbai, but it was too late, as the construction was completed.
 It was called the Hornby Vellard causeway (is a road or railway on top of an embankment usually across a broad body of water or wetland).

 In 1803, Mumbai was connected to Salsette by a causeway from Sion.
 Colaba Causeway joined the island of Colaba to Mumbai in 1838, and Mahim and Bandra were connected by a causeway in 1845.
 The total cost was Rs 1, 57, 000 and was donated entirely by Lady Avabai Jamsetjee Jeejeebhoy, wife of the first baronet Sir Jamsetjee Jeejeebhoy (the government refused to build these causeways).